FiloSottile/mkcert/README.md

 	-pkcs12
 	    Generate a ".p12" PKCS #12 file, also know as a ".pfx" file, containing certificate and key for legacy applications.

+	-csr CSR
+	    Generate a certificate based on the supplied CSR.
+Conflicts with all other flags and arguments except -install and -cert-file.
 ```

 ### Mobile devices